pierlumanzu/FSP/README.md

 ### Contact

-If you have any question, feel free to contact us:
+If you have any question, feel free to contact me:

 [Pierluigi Mansueto](https://webgol.dinfo.unifi.it/pierluigi-mansueto/)<br>
 Global Optimization Laboratory ([GOL](https://webgol.dinfo.unifi.it/))<br>